 In all the two creators got their legal bills paid, medical coverage and a $20,000 a year pension that was indexed for cost of living increases.
 The pension would also continue to be paid out to the families heirs.
 They also got $10,000 each up front to cover their immediate financial needs.
 Plus they got creator credits on all comic books and film versions of Superman.
 The deal was announced to the public on December 23rd, 1975 via Walter Cronkite on CBS news.
 Jerry Robinson had a party at his place on that night with a number of supporters in attendance.
 When the news came on the TV there was a loud roar of approval and tears of joy.

 Joe Shuster died on July 30th, 1992, just before his 78th birthday.
 Aside from creating Superman what's truly amazing about Joe was the quality of his artwork despite the eye problems that had plagued him throughout his career.
 Jerry Siegel died on January 28th, 1996 in Los Angeles.
 He was 82.
 In 1997 Jerry’s widow Joanne Siegel and their daughter Laura Siegel Larson filed legal papers to get Siegel's half of the Superman, Superboy and Spectre copyrights transferred back to them.
 This is possible due to the changes made in copyright law with the Sonny Bono Copyright Extension act.
-On April 16, 1999 those copyrights were supposed to be transferred back to Siegel's descendents.
-DC Comics, now owned by Time Warner, has filed legal appeals and is fighting the copyright transfer.
-Joe Shuster's surviving family members are also trying to get their half of the copyright restored to them.
-The filed papers in November of 2003 and the copyright transfer will occur in 2013 if it withstands Time Warner's appeals.
-All three sides are dealing with this through their lawyers.
+On April 16, 1999 those copyrights were transferred back to Siegel's descendants.
+DC Comics, now owned by Time Warner, has filed legal appeals and is fought the copyright transfer.
+As of this writing Time Warner/DC Comics was successful in getting a previously negotiated settlement reinstated which put the copyright back into DC Comics/Time Warner ownership, despite that the Siegel family were unhappy with the details in the actual contract and did not sign it.
+Joe Shuster's surviving nephew Mark Warren Peavy also attempted to get their half of the copyright restored to them.
+Again Time Warner/DC Comics was successful in getting a previously negotiated settlement with Joe's sister Jean Shuster Peavy (Mark's mother) to cover all of the Shuster family members.
+Siegel and Shuster's lawyer Marc Toberoff is still appealing the respective cases.
 DC Comics is still publishing Superman books as usual.

 The pieces of Superman.